RoadieHQ/backstage-plugin-firebase-functions/README.md

 } from '@roadiehq/backstage-plugin-firebase-functions';
 ```

-## How to use Firebase-functions plugin in Backstage
+## How to use Firebase Functions plugin in Backstage

 To start using it for your component, you have to: